 The validation scope is defined as an independent and objective review of the project design document (PDD).
-The PDD is reviewed against the criteria stated in Article 12 of the Kyoto Protocol, the CDM modalities and procedures as agreed in the Marrakech Accords, the simplified modalities and procedures for small-scale CDM project activities and the relevant decisions by the CDM Executive Board, including the approved baseline and monitoring methodologies AMS-I.D (Version 10 of 23 December 2006) and AMS-III.E (Version 10 of 23 December 2006 /8/).
+The PDD is reviewed against the criteria stated in Article 12 of the Kyoto Protocol, the CDM modalities and procedures as agreed in the Marrakech Accords, the simplified modalities and procedures for small-scale CDM project activities and the relevant decisions by the CDM Executive Board, including the approved baseline and monitoring methodology AMS-III.E (Version 10 of 23 December 2006 /7/).
 The validation team has, based on the recommendations in the Validation and Verification Manual /6/ employed a risk-based approach, focusing on the identification of significant risks for project implementation and the generation of CERs.